ShapeCrawler/ShapeCrawler/README.md

 5. Create a new Pull Request.

 # Changelog
-## Version 0.10.0 - 2021-01-01
+## Version 0.11.0 - 2021-01-10
 ### Added
-- Added `Portion.Remove()` to be able to remove paragraph portion;
+- Added setter for `Portion.Text` property to be able to change text of paragraph portion (#22)
-- Added setter for `Paragraph.Text` property to be able to change paragraph's text;
+- Added setter for `Portion.Font.Name` to change font name of the portion of non-placeholder shape (#82)
-- Added support for .NET Core 2.0
+- Added setter for `Portion.Font.Size` to change font size of the portion of non-placeholer shape (#81)

 To find out more, please check out the [CHANGELOG](https://github.com/ShapeCrawler/ShapeCrawler/blob/master/CHANGELOG.md).